xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 an ssh-public key.
 As soon as the key made it to all involved machines, use this:

-    % git clone -b debian ssh://<user>@git.debian.org/git/collab-maint/zsh.git pkg-zsh
+    % git clone -b debian ssh://$user@git.debian.org/git/collab-maint/zsh.git pkg-zsh

-Where '<user>' is your alioth login.
-(Note, that this may be something with a '-guest' suffix, in case you're not a debian developer.)
+Where `$user` is your alioth login.
+(Note, that this may be something with a `-guest` suffix, in case you're not a debian developer.)

 ### Branches